skylight-hq/skylight.digital/_projects/usaf_arms.md

 {% endcapture %}

 {% capture solution %}
-As a subcontractor to [Fearless](https://fearless.tech/), we're working together with the ARMS program team to incrementally build out a new system alongside the old one, until all its key functionalities are replaced — a proven architectural approach known as the [strangler pattern](https://martinfowler.com/bliki/StranglerFigApplication.html).
+As a subcontractor to [Fearless](https://fearless.tech/), we worked together with the ARMS program team to incrementally build out a new system alongside the old one, until all its key functionalities could eventually be replaced — a proven architectural approach known as the [strangler pattern](https://martinfowler.com/bliki/StranglerFigApplication.html).

 After conducting extensive user research and technical discovery, we decided that the best